javan/whenever/README.md

   command "echo 'you can use raw cron syntax too'" end

-# run this task only on server's with the :app role in Capistrano
+# run this task only on servers with the :app role in Capistrano
 # see Capistrano roles section below
 every :day, :at => '12:20am', :roles => [:app] do
   rake "app_server:task"